ArdanaLabs/ardana-dollar/utxo-design/oracle-utxo.md

   -- will likely need both.
   , certTokenExpiration :: POSIXTime
   , timestamp :: POSIXTime
-    extra :: Data -- Can be anything
+    extra :: BuiltinData -- Can be anything
   }
 ```